NaitikDobariya/Earning-money-using-LSTM-/README.md

 The trading bot strategy employed in this project can be summarized as follows:

 Loop through each day's predicted and actual prices:

-    If the predicted price is higher than the actual price: buy shares using available money.
+    If the predicted price is higher than the actual price:

+        buy shares using available money

-    If the predicted price is lower than the actual price: sell shares to convert them into money.
+    If the predicted price is lower than the actual price:

+        sell shares to convert them into money

 Calculate the final amount based on the remaining shares and available money

 ### Libraries Used